Positselski duality in $\infty$-categories

-The functors $\Gamma$ and $\Lambda$ coming from this local duality context can by \cite[3.16]{barthel-heard-valenzuela_2018} be identified with the total right derived functor $\mathbb{R}T_I$ and the total left derived functor $\mathbb{L}C^I$ respectively.
-By \cref{thm:Positselski-duality-idempotent} we know that these are the cofree comodule functor and the free contramodule functor, hence we can conclude with the following.
+The object $R/I$ is compact in $\Der(R)$, which is a rigidly compactly generated symmetric monoidal stable $\infty$-category.
+Hence, $(\Der(R), R/I)$ is a local duality context.
+The associated local duality functors $\Gamma$ and $\Lambda$ coming can by \cite[3.16]{barthel-heard-valenzuela_2018} be identified with the total right derived functor $\mathbb{R}T_I$ and the total left derived functor $\mathbb{L}C^I$ respectively.
+By \cref{thm:Positselski-duality-coidempotent} we know that these are the cofree comodule functor and the free contramodule functor, hence we can conclude with the following.

 \begin{proposition} There are symmetric monoidal equivalences